CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMetricsMetricCriterion.md

 ```

 ### -TopLimit
-The maximum number of result rows.
+Maximum number of rows in the result.

 ```yaml
 Type: long